 What if you find a plastic box with no ground?
 I’ve seen people ground to plastic before, but it doesn’t do any good.
 You’re just as well off leaving the wire unconnected as you are trying to ground to plastic.
 You can wrap the wire around one of the screws that holds the fixture on, but the only purpose it serves is to help hold the fixture up while you wire the black hot and white common wires.

 Never, ever, EVER connect the ground wire to the white wire.
 I’ve seen people do this as a workaround when there’s no ground available.
 But this connection isn’t the same as ground, so don’t do it, as it greatly increases the chances of the fixture becoming electrified.
+That defeats the purpose.
+If you don’t have ground available any other way, just leave the fixture’s ground disconnected.

 I’ve had a few too many adventures with ceiling light fixtures.
 Here’s what to do if your ceiling light fixture doesn’t work, how to add an outlet to a light switch line, and what to do if you find both a red and black wire.